 Action Done Notes Provide accessible toilets and ideally a Changing Places facility.
 If providing a Changing Places is not possible, know where your nearest one is and share this information with your guests.
 Where an accessible toilet requires a key or code to gain access e.g. RADAR key, provide clear guidance on the door as to where a key or code can be readily obtained.
 Ensure emergency pull-cords hang to the floor and are regularly tested - get a free red cord card from Euan's Guide.
+In accessible toilets, ensure that the transfer space next to the toilet is kept clear, the fire alarm has a strobe light and the facilities are never used as a storage space.
+Ensure any grab rails contrast in colour to the wall and the toilet seat contrasts in colour to the toilet and floor to assist blind or partially sighted guests.
 Provide support rails at urinals, toilets, washbasins and on the back of toilet doors, in line with the technical guidance for the built environment.